HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 props_df
 ```

-## Sorting and inspecting the resuls
+## Sorting and inspecting the results

 Regionprops can generate a lot of information on the shape and
 size of each connected region.
 For now we will focus only on the